Posted 11/8/04:

 Here we go again!
-Sullivan County Audubon is known as
+Sullivan County Audubon

-admired as a fun-loving, competitive group, always dreaming
+are admired as a fun-loving, competitive group, always dreaming

 up some kind of race to keep us out there on the edge.